forked-lessons/webdb-i-challenge/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

-UPDATE customers SET postalcode = "11122" where customerId = 92
+update customers set postalcode = "11122" where customerId = 92

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

-select c.customerName, count(o.orderId) AS "Num of Orders" from orders o inner join customers c on o.customerId = c.customerId group by c.customerName order by c.customerName
+select c.customername, count(o.orderId) as "Num of Orders" from orders o inner join customers c on o.customerId = c.customerid group by c.customername order by c.customername

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

-select c.customername, count(o.orderid) AS "Num of Orders" from orders o inner join customers c on o.customerid = c.customerid group by c.customername order by count(o.orderid) desc
+select c.customername, count(o.orderid) as "Num of Orders" from orders o inner join customers c on o.customerid = c.customerid group by c.customername order by count(o.orderid) desc

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

-select c.city, count(o.orderId) AS "Num of Orders" from orders o inner join customers c on o.customerId = c.customerId group by c.city
+select c.city, count(o.orderId) as "Num of Orders" from orders o inner join customers c on o.customerId = c.customerId group by c.city